 - Third-degree drug sales, which includes sales of 10 kilograms of marijuana.

 How a Minnesota Criminal Defense Lawyer Can Help

 Being charged with sale of any amount or type of drug is a serious situation that requires strong legal representation.
 Many people who are charged with these offenses are confused and uncertain about how to proceed.
 In addition to facing large fines and potential prison time, a defendant’s motor vehicle or money might be seized by law enforcement because this property might be viewed as having been obtained through the sale of marijuana or other drugs.
-As a result, if you are charged with a first-degree drug sale charge, do not hesitate to call 701-235-8000 or 877-235-8002 to contact attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Foss today.
+As a result, if you are charged with a first-degree drug sale charge, do not hesitate to call 701-235-8000 or 877-235-8002 to contact attorney Tatum O’Brien at O’Keeffe O’Brien Lyson Attorneys today.